Table of Contents

 Just remember that the cloning operation will overwrite the destination SATA SSD.
 You should back up your files in advance if there is any crucial information.
 Follow these steps to clone an IDE hard disk to a SATA one using DoYourClone:

-1. First, ensure your computer recognizes the target SATA SSD when you plug it into a port.
+1. First, ensure your computer recognizes the target SATA drive when you plug it into a port.

 2. To begin, launch DoYourClone.
 Select Disk Clone.
-Choose the IDE hard drive from the list of source disks and select the SATA SSD as the destination disk.
-Click Next.
+Choose the IDE hard drive from the list of source disks and select the SATA drive as the destination disk.
+Click Next button to continue.

 clone IDE to SATA HDD/SSD